 I got a question from a reader last week asking me if I knew of any good resources for writing NGSS aligned lab reports.
 At face value, this seems like a very simple question.
 But with the adoption of the Next Generation Science Standards, many of the things that used to be common practice need to be re-examined.
-Here are some of my thoughts on lab reports in an NGSS aligned classroom.
+Below, I discuss why I don’t do lab reports in my NGSS aligned classroom anymore.

-I thought about formal lab reports quite a bit when I first started shifting toward using the NGSS standards in my classroom.
+I thought about formal lab reports quite a bit when I first started looking at NGSS in my classroom.
 I was teaching high school chemistry and biology at the time.
 There was very little information on the standards besides the pdf of the standards and not much else.
-I was still struggling with the fact that there weren’t designated chemistry standards.
-(Instead, all physical science standards are mixed together and many chemistry concepts are “missing”.)

-The Science and Engineering Practice of Planning and Carrying Out Investigations stuck out as something familiar, and therefore seemed to be a good starting point.
-I started thinking about how I could get my students to write up their procedures and create formal lab reports I’d be meeting this standard.
+The Science and Engineering Practice of Planning and Carrying Out Investigations stuck out as something familiar.
+Therefore, it seemed to be a good starting point.
+I thought that if I required students to write up their procedures and create formal lab reports I’d be meeting this standard.

-The major problem that I didn’t identify until much later, is that I was teaching students to follow the scientific method.
-The scientific method in an algorithmic approach that oversimplifies the scientific process.
+Unfortunately, instead of aligning with NGSS, I was teaching students to follow the scientific method.
 I have written more about why I stopped using the scientific method in my classroom in this blog post.
-My thoughts can be summarized in this quote from the K12 Science Framework, the parent document to the Next Generation Science Standards.
+You can get the main idea from this quote from the K12 Science Framework, the parent document to the Next Generation Science Standards.

 Instead, of writing up lab reports, students should be learning to use the Science and Engineering Practice.
 These practices should be used separately before they are using them together.
-Students should regularly be Asking Questions, Planning and Carrying Out Investigations, Analyzing and Interpreting Data and Constructing Explanations.
-These practices are very similar to the components of the Scientific Method, but they are written in grade-specific bands that make the practices accessible to your students.
+Students should regularly be Asking Questions, Planning and Carrying Out Investigations, Analyzing and Interpreting Data, and Constructing Explanations.

-Students should show mastery of the individual practices before they are being asked to put them together.
-Using the practices together should be scaffolded so that students understand the relationship between practices.
+Students should show mastery of the individual practices before they use them together.
+Then, we should help students to understand the relationship between the practices.
 Once students are showing mastery, I suggest having them use two practices together and then build from there.
-This can be modeled by you in your classroom through your lesson sequences.

-Advanced students who have shown mastery of the NGSS Science and Engineering Practices won’t need to follow a lab report template.
-Instead, these students should be allowed to choose which practices they will use to communicate their investigative design, data and conclusions.
+Students who demonstrate mastery of the NGSS Science and Engineering Practices won’t need to follow a lab report template.
+Instead, these students should be allowed to choose which practices they will use to communicate their investigative design, data, and conclusions.
 For example, students may choose to collect move quantitative data or use modeling to show their observations from their investigation.

 I think that, in most cases, students aren’t ready to put multiple practices together in elementary and middle school, especially considering that most of our students are new to NGSS and haven’t experienced it throughout their scientific careers.
 However, in higher-level courses, students should be taught how the practices are related and how they can be used together to effectively design investigations and communicate information.